Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 4. Attend an Italian opera concert

-One more way to relax and enjoy a magical evening in Florence is to attend an Italian opera concert with the best professional singers.
-The ideal place is the Church of San Monaca, which dates back to the 15th century and periodically hosts the most beautiful fragments of La Traviata, Madame Butterfly or the Barber of Seville.
+One more way to relax and enjoy a magical evening in Florence is by attending an Italian opera concert with the best professional singers.
+The ideal venue is the 15th century Church of San Monaca, which periodically hosts the most beautiful excerpts from La Traviata, Madame Butterfly or the Barber of Seville.

 5. Visit the imposing Piazza della Repubblica